under-Peter/TensorNetworkTensors.jl/README.md

 ## Factorizations

-So far the only factorization available is `tensorsvd` which returns the `SVD` of a tensor, see
+So far the factorizations available are `tensorsvd` which returns the `SVD` of a tensor, see

 ```julia